jsephfwleroo947-hub/jsephfwleroo947-hub.github.io/hardware.md

 ## The core components

-A useful comparison I came across on TryHackMe treats a computer like a body — each part has a distinct job, and the "body" only functions when they work together correctly.
+A useful comparison I came across on TryHackMe treats a computer like a body; each part has a distinct job, and the "body" only functions when they work together correctly.

 | Component | Body analogy | What it actually does |
 |---|---|---|